JvanKatwijk/swradio-8/README.md

 * usb, used for smallband decoding in the upper side band, has a width of 2500 Hz;
 * lsb, used for ssb decoding is the lower sideband, has a width of 2500 Hz

 A list of preferred programs can be maintained, the list is kept between program invocations.
+The selected frequency can be stored by pressing the save frequency button.
+If touched one is asked to specify a name to be used to label that frequency.

+Selecting such a "preferred program" is just by clicking the mouse on the programname or the associated field with the frequency.

 The input can be written to a file, that file can be processed later on.